 Treatment For Denture Patients

-Denture patients develop obstructive sleep apnea more commonly and severely than people with a normal set of teeth, because they have no bite platform against which they can prop their lower jawbone to prevent it from dropping down and back into the space needed for airway passage through the pharynx (throat).
-However, denture patients cannot wear the mandibular advancement appliances that are used to treat obstructive sleep apnea in people with teeth, because their gums cannot tolerate the pressure required to push the lower jawbone forward off the upper jawbone.
+Denture patients develop obstructive sleep apnea more commonly and severely than people with natural teeth, because they have no bite platform against which they can prop their lower jawbone to prevent it from dropping down and back into the space needed for airway passage through the pharynx (throat).
+However, denture patients cannot wear the mandibular advancement appliances that are used to treat obstructive sleep apnea in people with natural teeth, because their gums cannot tolerate the pressure required to push the lower jawbone forward off the upper jawbone.
 Therefore, until now, their only options have been CPAP or surgery.

-The tongue holding device holds the tongue body between upper and lower tongue gripping surfaces composed of thousands of tiny bristles, like tongue velcro, in sheets that are molded to fit your mouth.
+The tongue holding device holds the tongue body between upper and lower tongue gripping surfaces which each contain thousands of tiny bristles, like tongue velcro, in sheets that are molded to fit your mouth.
 The tiny bristles are all slanted forward at a 45 degree angle to prevent the tongue from dropping back into the pharynx.
 The tongue holding technology is summarized below and described in detail in the file entitled, MULTI-LEVEL TREATMENT OF SLEEP APNEA under the FOR DOCTORS tab.

-Tongue holding is especially effective in denture wearers; because the tongue gripping surfaces can extend almost all the way to the cheeks, and the denture base plates supporting them are held comfortably seated on the gums by the tongue functioning like a big long cushion between them.
+Tongue holding is especially effective in denture wearers; because the tongue gripping surfaces can extend almost all the way to the cheeks, and the tongue keeps the denture base plates comfortably seated like a giant cushion.
 Therefore, very little retention is required in the denture base plates, and they can even be effective in people who cannot wear dentures for eating.
 However, the goal of the tongue holding treatment in denture wearers is not advancement, which would apply pressure to the gums.
 The goal of treatment is just to hold the tongue against the upper denture base plate to prevent it from dropping back into the pharynx.

 If tongue holding is insufficient to eliminate the obstructive sleep apnea in a denture wearer, a soft palate elevator is attached to the back of the upper denture base plate, followed by another home sleep test.
 The soft palate elevator is described in detail in MULTILEVEL ORAL APPLIANCE TREATMENT in detail under the FOR DOCTORS tab.